Pioneering AIOPs In-a-Box™ for SAP

 Co-founder, CTO & Board Member

-Chandy is a co-founder and CTO of FogLogic.
+Chandy is a co-founder and the CTO of FogLogic.
 He is an accomplished technologist with extensive experience in infrastructure management and networking.
 Before FogLogic, Chandy headed Software Defined Networking and Advanced Infrastructure Management at Dell.
 Earlier, Chandy co-founded and served as CTO of Scalent Systems, a pioneer in data center automation software which was acquired by Dell.
 Prior to Scalent, Chandy was CTO of Skystream Networks and earlier VP & General Manager of Enterprise Routing and Remote Access at 3Com.
 He holds a BS from IIT Madras and an MS in Engineering Management from Santa Clara University.

 VP of Engineering